LOVE IT! – LIVE IT! – READ IT!

 Welcome to a world of the unexpected.

-Welcome to the wonderful world of ghosttowning.
+Welcome to the wonderful world of ghost towning.

-SO - what are
+- what are GHOST TOWNS?

 Lambert Florin, one of the earlier ghost town hunters and prolific writers, called a ghost town “a shadowy semblance of its former self.”